epam/NGB/docs/md/user-guide/overview.md

 - **Targets** (_opened by default_) - sub-panel where user can manage targets
 - **Identifications** - sub-panel where user can view and manage target identification reports
+- **Diseases** - sub-panel where user can search for drugs and targets associated with a specific disease

 ![NGB GUI](images/overview-55.png)